-The total query duration is 3.5 seconds, we can see in figure 59 that it improved both of the table Scans on the Titles* relation.
+The total query duration is 3.5 seconds (from the “Total time” of last node) we can see in figure 59 that it improved both table Scans on the Titles* relation.
 We can continue to improve our query in the same manner if needed.

 It’s important to understand that it’s not practical to take every pair of queries and do the same process.
 In chapter 5 we see an example of how to use QueryFlow on 20+ queries effectively.